 - How much time are you wasting trying to shoot, bait or control the problem yourself each year?

-The Co-Operative Scheme, is here to help farmers in reducing the cost by joining together neighbouring properties in sharing the outlay.
-This not only reduces the cost to an individual farmer but also gives our company more land to track, find and control feral animals on.
+The Co-Operative Scheme, is here to help farmers in reducing the cost by joining together neighbouring properties and sharing the costs.
+This not only reduces the cost to an individual farmer but also gives our staff more land to track, find and control feral animals on.